-- 1. Students are responsible for checking specific major requirements of four-year institutions in the year prior to transferring. - 2.
-It is recommended that sequential science classes be completed at one institution. - 3.
-Students completing this Associate in Science Transfer (AS-T) degree will receive the same priority consideration for admission to the four-year institution as they would for completing the direct transfer associate's degree and will be given junior status by the receiving institution; this degree does not guarantee student's admission to the major. - 4.
-Additional general education requirements, cultural diversity requirements, and foreign language requirements, as required by the transfer institution, must be met prior to the completion of a baccalaureate degree. - 5.
-This degree may not fulfill all general education requirements of a particular four-year institution.
-Students should work with the engineering adviser for further guidance specific to their goals.
+- Students are responsible for checking specific major requirements of four-year institutions in the year prior to transferring. - 2.
+It is recommended that sequential science classes be completed at one institution. - Students completing this Associate in Science Transfer (AS-T) degree will receive the same priority consideration for admission to the fouryear institution as they would for completing the direct transfer associate degree and will be given junior status by the receiving institution; this degree does not guarantee student's admission to the major. - Additional general education requirements, cultural diversity requirements, and foreign language requirements, as required by the transfer institution, must be met prior to the completion of a baccalaureate degree. - This degree may not fulfill all general education requirements of a particular four-year institution.
+Students should work with a counselor or academic advisor for further guidance specific to their goals.